Asia

 What to Expect at Japanese Hotels

 Since I was traveling with only my daughter, I booked smaller, more economical rooms.
-I choose to stay at Japanese hotel brands and not the global hotel brands.
+I chose to stay at Japanese hotel brands rather than global hotel brands.

-I did this to save money since the global hotels brands like, Hilton, Westin and even Best Western were expensive.
-With properties catering to North American travelers the additional room space came at a premium.
+I did this to save money since the global hotel brands like Hilton, Westin, and even Best Western were expensive.
+With properties catering to North American travelers, the additional room space came at a premium.

 The Western-style hotel rooms in Japan were small.
 Since I needed to stay on budget, I was willing to give up a little space.
 After exploring all day, I needed a hot bath and a comfy bed.